 The result is a developing cottage industry among specialty contractors and large scale home builders to organize and beautify garages, spending less than $10,000 in many cases to installing storage racks and drawers or lay down epoxy or similar attractive floor materials.
 For thousands more, they can redesign doors to look like barn entrances or other exotic styles.

 “People take great pride in their homes – organizing, decorating and showing off various rooms of their house, especially on social media,” says Karl Champley, master builder and home improvement media personality.
-“But the garage is the forgotten room of the home and those same people who are proud of their home are embarrassed by how the garage looks,” he says in conjunction with a 2015 survey by Benton Harbor, Michigan-based Gladiator GarageWorks.
+“But the garage is the forgotten room of the home and those same people who are proud of their home are embarrassed by how the garage looks,” he says.

 Garage organization and storage systems are gaining traction as many homeowners say their home is “somewhat or very organized,” but are embarrassed about their garage.
 Keeping the door shut so neighbors can’t see the clutter and not being able to fit a car in the garage, are two indicators that your space needs help.
 With an average cost of a new car just above $30,000, the inability to house and protect this investment in your own garage can be an issue.

-Gladiator suggests that homebuyers develop a game plan for organizing the garage by dividing the area into zones based of type of equipment or materials.
-A majority of people use the garage to park the car or store things, 27 percent use it for hobbies, 23 percent work on cars, 19 percent clear space for woodworking or carpentry and 13 percent use it as an exercise or sport area.
+A good suggestion is that homebuyers develop a game plan for organizing the garage by dividing the area into zones based of type of equipment or materials.
+A majority of people use the garage to park the car or store things, for hobbies, to work on cars, for space to do woodworking or carpentry and as an exercise or sport area.